 *If you need to change your entry semester/term, check with the International Student and Scholar Services Office before submitting the request.Change Entry Term Request

 Before you can register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
 Once you have agreed to the declaration, then that hold will be removed from your account.

 If you self-reported any U.S. accredited work, then you need to submit an official transcript and validate that you self-reported classes and grades correctly.
 You must complete this task before you can register for classes.More Info

 If you want to defer your enrollment while serving as a missionary for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.
 However, contact International Student and Scholar Services (ISSS) at 801-422-2695 for rules and regulations about deferring for a mission.Departing Missionary Checklist

 Undergraduate international students are required to pay a $4,000 USD deposit at BYU.
-You must pay the deposit before you can get your student visa paperwork or register for classes.More Info about International Student Deposit
+You must pay the deposit before you can get your student visa paperwork.More Info about International Student Deposit